This is the multi-page printable view of this section. Click here to print.

 - Click the Block Storage menu.
 Go to the Block Storage List page.

-- Block Storage list page, select the resource to be moved, and then click the More > Move Volume button at the top left of the list.
+- On the Block Storage List page, after selecting the resource to migrate, click the More > Migrate Volume button at the top left of the list.

-- When the pop-up window for volume migration appears, check the volume name you want to migrate and click the Confirm button.
+- When the popup indicating volume transfer opens, verify the volume name you want to transfer, then click the Confirm button.

-- When the popup window for previous completion opens, click the Confirm button.
+- When the pop‑up for previous completion opens, click the Confirm button.
 The Volume Transfer ID and Approval Key information will be downloaded as a text file.

-- The volume will be changed to Awaiting Transfer status.
+- The volume changes to Awaiting Transfer state.

 - Volume migration is possible within the same region.

-- Volume migration is only possible when the volume is in the Available state.
-If it is in the In Use state, release all connected servers.
+- Volume migration is possible only when the volume is in Available state.
+If it is in In Use state, disconnect all attached servers.

-- Block Storage list page, click the resource to cancel the volume move.
-It moves to the Block Storage detail page.
+- Block Storage List page, click the resource to cancel the volume migration.
+You will be taken to the Block Storage Details page.

-- You can cancel if the volume is in the Awaiting Transfer state.
+- If the volume is in Awaiting Transfer status, it can be canceled.

-- Click the Volume Move Cancel button.
-The Volume Move Cancel popup window will open.
+- Click the Cancel previous volume button.
+The Cancel previous volume popup will open.

-- Check the volume name you want to cancel the volume move and click the Confirm button.
+- After confirming the volume name for which you want to cancel the volume transfer, click the Confirm button.

 Get previous volume

-You can receive volumes from other accounts within the region.
+You can receive a volume from another Account within the same region.
 To receive a volume, follow these steps.

-- On the Block Storage list page, click the More > Receive Volume Transfer button in the upper left corner of the list.
-The Receive Volume Transfer popup window opens.4.
-Volume Migration Enter the Volume Migration ID and Approval Key provided when creating the volume migration.
+- On the Block Storage List page, click the More > Receive Volume Transfer button at the top left of the list.
+The Receive Volume Transfer popup opens.

-- It may take some time for the changes to be reflected.
+- It takes time for the changes to be applied.

 3 - API Reference